Her Story

 03What advice would you give to young women entering your industry?

-I would tell young women entering this industry to stay true to who they are, protect their reputation, and teach people how to treat them through the standards they set every day.
-There will be moments when being the lone principled voice is uncomfortable, but integrity, confidence, and consistency will ultimately define both your leadership and your legacy.
+I'd tell young women entering this industry to stay true to who they are, protect their reputation, and teach people how to treat them through the standards they set every day.
+Learn to read the room, but don't disappear into it.
+There will be moments when you're the lone principled voice, and it will be uncomfortable, but integrity, confidence, and consistency are what will ultimately define both your leadership and your legacy.
+Your name is the one thing that follows you everywhere, so guard it and let your work speak for it.

 04What are the biggest challenges or opportunities in your field right now?